PS4 and PS4 Pro Black Friday UK deals - best offers on Argos, Amazon and GAME

 PS4 Black Friday weekend games

-Last year God of War dropped to £20.99.
-This year, Call of Duty: Modern Warfare has just come out so is unlikely to be reduced, but FIFA 20 is likely to have a price cut and appear in bundles along with Borderlands 3 and Doom Eternal.
+Call of Duty: Modern Warfare has just come out but was still reduced in the sale.
+FIFA 20 also had a price cut and appeared in bundles along with Borderlands 3 and Doom Eternal.
 You could save about £15 when you get them in a bundle.

-Games that are slightly older are likely to get the best deals, so look out for Rage 2, Spider-Man and Assassin’s Creed Odyssey as well as Kingdom Hearts III.
+Games that are slightly older have the best deals, so look out for Rage 2, Spider-Man and Assassin’s Creed Odyssey as well as Kingdom Hearts III.

 The professional wrestling game WWE 2K20 standard edition is also on PS4 for £27.99 down from £49.99.
 Buy them pre-owned for an even bigger discount.